iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ## **Exploratory Findings**

-Before modeling, I performed exploratory data analysis (EDA) to validate assumptions and better understand patterns, many of which aligned with anecdotal observations from years of casually monitoring PurpleAir maps.
+Before modeling, I performed some EDA to validate assumptions and better understand patterns, many of which aligned with anecdotal observations from years of casually monitoring PurpleAir maps.

-At the CBSA level, I examined the 20 most populous areas and grouped them by region.
+At the CBSA-level, I examined the 20 most populous US metro areas and grouped them by region (e.g. West, Northeast, etc.).
 Western CBSAs exhibited more AQI outlier days, likely due to wildfires and extreme weather, while Southeast CBSAs had lower and more stable AQI levels.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">